Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 ## Keep an eye on your inbox

-If you are a coder: You're going to be invited to collaborate on a bunch of Github repos as time goes by.
+If you are a coder: You're going to be invited to collaborate on a bunch of code repositories as time goes by.
 It is CRITICAL that you accept those invites.
 Otherwise you wont be able to do the required work.

 ### Communication